- What is Identity Theft

 - Fraud Hotline

 Identity theft is a serious crime and it is on the rise.
-The Federal Trade Commission reports that 9 million people were victims of identity theft last year, a 13% increase from the prior year.
+The Bureau of Justice reports that 11.7 million people were victims of identity theft last year, a 30% increase from the prior year.
 Identity theft is often thought of as an Internet crime but, you can be victimized by ID theft in many other ways.

 What Is Identity Theft and How Does it Occur?